Skip to content

 If any condition, such as symptoms of Arthritis, cause a decreased range of motion in a joint, then it must be rated on Limitation of Range of Motion, not as Arthritis.

-Conditions cannot be rated under both Limitation of Range of Motion and Degenerative Arthritis due to the avoidance of pyramiding so, Limitation of Range of Motion first, and if not, then only Arthritis.
+Conditions cannot be rated under both Limitation of Range of Motion and Degenerative Arthritis due to the avoidance of pyramiding so, Limitation of Range of Motion first, and if not, then only arthritis.

-Frequently Asked Questions (FAQs)
+FAQs | Frequently Asked Questions

-What is the Osteoarthritis VA disability rating?
+What is the osteoarthritis VA disability rating?

 Osteoarthritis is a type of degenerative joint disease rated under Diagnostic Code (DC) 5003, Degenerative Arthritis, with VA ratings of either 10% or 20%, depending on the number of joints impacted and whether there are occasional incapacitating episodes.

-What is the highest VA rating for Arthritis?
+What’s the highest VA rating for arthritis?

-What is the average Arthritis VA rating?
+What is the average arthritis VA rating?

 The VA doesn’t publish average ratings for specific disabilities.
 However, what we can say is that as of 2023, the VA has awarded nearly 7 million ratings for “Limitation of motion of a joint or appendage.”
 This category includes ratings for Arthritis.

-Is there a C&P Exam for Arthritis?
+Is there a C&P exam for arthritis?

 If you submit a VA claim for Arthritis, it’s possible the VA will require you to attend a C&P Exam.A Compensation and Pension Exam (C&P Exam) is one of the most important parts of the VA claims process.
 During the exam, a VA physician or VA-contracted physician will ask you several questions to help the VA determine whether your condition is service-connected and what rating it may warrant.

-Can you get a VA rating for Arthritis in your hands?
+Can you get a VA rating for arthritis in your hands?

 Yes, Arthritis in the hands can be rated under Diagnostic codes 5002, 5003, 5010, or under Single or Multiple Digits of the Hand (DCs 5216-5230).

-What is the reasonable doubt rule for Arthritis?
+What is the reasonable doubt rule for arthritis?

-How does the VA rate Arthritis due to strain?
+How does the VA rate arthritis due to strain?

+§ 4.58 Arthritis Due to Strain.
 The VA considers Arthritis linked to leg amputation service-connected if it’s in the amputated leg or both legs, worse because of the amputation, and affects specific joints.
 Other Arthritis isn’t service-related.
 Upper limb injuries don’t cause Arthritis, except in strained or injured joints, which needs separate evaluation.

-How does painful motion impact Arthritis VA ratings?
+How does painful motion impact arthritis VA ratings?

-During the VA rating process, your affected joint(s) could be tested for pain on both active and passive motion, in weight-bearing and non weight-bearing and, if possible, tested in comparison to the range of motion of the opposite, undamaged joint
+§ 4.59 Painful Motion.
+When painful motion occurs alongside Arthritis, painful facial expressions, wincing, etc., on pressure or movement of the joint, is carefully noted by VA raters.
+They also take note of reports of muscle spasms.
+During the VA rating process, your affected joint(s) could be tested for pain on both active and passive motion, in weight-bearing and non weight-bearing and, if possible, tested in comparison to the range of motion of the opposite, undamaged joint.

-How does the VA rate Arthritis with joint pain?
+How does the VA rate arthritis with joint pain?

 NEED MORE ASSISTANCE?